jpype-project/jpype/doc/userguide.rst

 The JPype Philosophy
 ====================

-JPype is designed to make it so the user can exercise Java as fluidly as possible from within Python.
+JPype is designed to allow the user to exercise Java as fluidly as possible from within Python.
 We can break this down into a few specific design goals.

 - Make Java appear Pythonic.
-Thus make it so a Python programmer feels comfortable making use of Java concepts.
+Make it so a Python programmer feels comfortable making use of Java concepts.
 This means making use of Python concepts to create very Python looking code and at times bending Python concepts to conform to Java's expectations.